gtziafas/HOTS/README.md

 ## Data Structure
 Download and unzip the dataset from [here](https://drive.google.com/file/d/1dldyn6CnUe_K-eDqr5lKmcIq1FkAp-Or/view?usp=sharing)

-This will generate two sub-folders, namely: a) *object*, that containts object-level RGB-D images aimed for object recognition task, cropped from the original scene frames according to their bounding box annotation, and b) *scene*, that contains scene-level RGB-D images, organized by title in different splits according to the type of objects appearing (table, kitchen, office, mix).
+Inside the root directory you will find two sub-folders, namely: a) *object*, that containts object-level RGB-D images aimed for object recognition task, cropped from the original scene frames according to their bounding box annotation, and b) *scene*, that contains scene-level RGB-D images, organized by title in different splits according to the type of objects appearing (table, kitchen, office, mix).
 Annotations contain bounding boxes for object detection and pixel-level masks for semantic / instance segmentation tasks.

 The object-level directory structure follows the classic *ImageFolder* class-per-folder style:
 ```bash